Uma-Obbani/Chat_with_MySQL/README.md

 **Project Details:**

-Uses LLMs to generate accurate SQL queries based on natural language questions
+Uses LLMs to generate accurate SQL queries based on natural language questions.

-Provides an interactive interface to explore databases without writing SQL manually
+Provides an interactive interface to explore databases without writing SQL manually.

-Ideal for learning database integration, LLM applications, and Python web apps
+Ideal for learning database integration, LLM applications, and Python web apps.

 **screenshot of the project :**